 - Willemstad, Curaçao

-Map Of The 12 Dutch UNESCO World Heritage Sites
+Map Of The 12 Dutch World Heritage Sites

 World Heritage Sites are called UNESCO World Heritage Sites officially, but many people don’t know what UNESCO is or what UNESCO does.